 That he was indifferent to the progress of human improvement, and the sum of human happiness, as some have affirmed, appears to me incredible.
 It is difficult to conceive what motive could have induced a man laden with years and honours, and secure in affluence, to persevere in labours like his to the last hour of life.
 Indifferent to many of the questions that are most fiercely debated, he might,-nay rather he must-be, for his wide and prophetic glance pierced far beyond the strife of the hour.
-To those who required of him to join in it, he might well reply, and not only perennial fame, but, as its inseparable concomitant, perennial usefulness-usefulness which will be recognized by grateful generations long after the waves which today agitate the ocean of life shall have subsided and given place calm.
-Maxims of the most profound, earnest, and enlarged humanity; benign indulgence for frailty; schemes and hopes of improvement; exhortations to labour for the good of mankind, are 'thickly scattered through his works: are we then justified in accusing him of apathy and selfishness because he had a dread of violent political convulsions; a distrust of the efficacy of abrupt changes in the mechanism of government?
+To those who required of him to join in it, he might well reply, and not only perennial fame, but, as its inseparable concomitant, perennial usefulness-usefulness which will be recognized by grateful generations long after the waves which today agitate the ocean of life shall have subsided and given place to others;-or, if that may ever be, to calm.
+Maxims of the most profound, earnest, and enlarged humanity; benign indulgence for frailty; schemes and hopes of improvement; exhortations to labour for the good of mankind, are thickly scattered through his works: are we then justified in accusing him of apathy and selfishness because he had a dread of violent political convulsions; a distrust of the efficacy of abrupt changes in the mechanism of government?

-[&]quot; Mortale est quod quæris opus; mihi fama perennis Quæritur:"--- systematic.
+&quot;Mortale est quod quæris opus; mihi fama perennis Quæritur:"-

+It was not, surely, that he was indifferent to the welfare of mankind, but that he thought it a pernicious illusion to look for healing to sources whence he was persuaded healing could never come.
+His labours for the improvement of the human race were unwearied, calm, and systematic.
 But if the political neutrality he obstinately observed subjected him to the vehement denunciations of many of his countrymen, it will probably be still more revolting to English readers.
-It is, however, unreasonable to expect the same carnestness and vehemence in sup- • port of any cause or system from a man who sees it with all its limitations and possible attendant evils, as from one who can perceive nothing but its advantages.
+It is, however, unreasonable to expect the same earnestness and vehemence in support of any cause or system from a man who sees it with all its limitations and possible attendant evils, as from one who can perceive nothing but its advantages.
 The same clear, serene, far-reaching glance which enabled him to discern "the soul of goodness in things evil," and thence inclined him to tolerance and indulgence, revealed to him the evil that lurks amid the greatest apparent good, and thus moderated his expectations and tempered his zeal.